Read time: ≈ 14 min • Last updated: December 30, 2025

 4. How to Set Up MetaMask: 2025 Step-by-Step Guide

-MetaMask is the most popular hot wallet, with over 30 million monthly users.
+MetaMask is the most popular hot wallet, with around 30-35 million monthly active users as of 2025.
 Here's how to set it up securely:

 Step 1: Download from Official Sources